 The autocratic leader has a lot of power and completely excludes any form of say and participation of employees.
 In the 70s of the previous century, the autocratic style became less popular compared to other current leadership theories.
 Under the influence of the Human Relations theory, people became the central factor and it became important to discover what their motivation is; what exactly makes people want to carry out their work?
 The word ‘labourers’ changed to ’employees’.
 Employees were given a voice in the company’s decisions.
 This isn’t present in autocratic leadership; participation of employees is simply unthinkable.

 However, a distinction can be made between an exploiting and benevolent autocratic leadership style.
-In exploiting autocratic leadership, the leader determines what happens, without any contradiction from his employees and subordinates.
+In exploiting autocratic leadership, the leader determines what happens, without any contradiction from his / her employees and subordinates.
 After all, it must simply be done.
-In benevolent autocratic leadership, the leader still decides what should happen, but he explains his reasons to his subordinates in hindsight.
+In benevolent autocratic leadership, the leader still decides what should happen, but he / she explains his reasons to his subordinates in hindsight.
 Although there’s still no participation in the latter style, it’s a first step towards starting a dialogue with employees.

 Throughout the years, autocratic leadership has been frequently criticised.
 There were several reasons for this.
 The autocratic management style mainly acquired fame due to military and political leaders, sports coaches and icons from the industrial period.
 Think of former American president Nixon, the rich founder of the eponymous Rockefeller concern and German dictator Adolf Hitler.
 It’s often associated with tyrants and dictators who use authoritarian means to lead subordinates.